Selati Line – Part 7

 Things began to change fast by the years 1925/6; the government passed the National Parks Act in 1926.
 Stevenson-Hamilton compared the passing of the act to a “fairy-tale come true,” “for his Cinderella,” a term he regularly applied to the reserve, with great fondness.
 And so the Kruger National Park was established, becoming the first national park in South Africa, (and the second in Africa) and the first camps to be set up were, Skukuza Pretoriuskop and Satara.

 At this time, South African Railways had almost taken over the Kruger Park and were responsible for transport, marketing, publicity and catering, as well as control of the take at the gates and shops.
 The Parks Board were paid a percentage for maintaining game rangers, attendants, roads and camps.
 An interesting fact is the law restricting passengers from going into aircraft pilots’ cockpit while in transit, began as an ordinance for locomotives.

 A ‘Round in Nine’ Anybody?

-Before the proclamation of the Kruger Park in 1926, income from the railways was so low in the Lowveld (pun not intended) at that time, that a radical approach was needed and an idea was born; to institute paying tours.
+Before the proclamation of the Kruger Park in 1926, income from the railways was so low in the Lowveld (pun not intended) at that time, that a radical approach was needed and an idea was born; which was to institute paying tours.
 It was suggested that tourism (going around – ism) in South Africa be created, long before the advent of tour buses.
 Johannesburg to Lorenzo Marques and back became a good idea and so the “Round in Nine” came into existence in 1923.
 Believe it or not, the “Round in Nine” was a very clever and well laid out plan.
-Who thought of it, no one knows, but it consisted of a nine-day tour from Johannesburg via the picturesque Lowveld, through the Kruger Park at night, – yes at night – and on to Lorenzo Marques by the sea, incorporating nine sightseeing stops on the way and if you can believe it, the park was not included!
+Who thought of it, no one knows, but it consisted of a nine-day tour from Johannesburg via the picturesque Lowveld and (would you believe it) through the Kruger Park at night, – yes at night – and on to Lorenzo Marques by the sea, incorporating nine sightseeing stops on the way and if you can believe it, the park was not one of them!